 James Bond with his famous Rolex Submariner

-Summing up 53 years of Bond and his watches, fans grumble about “blatant product placement” while devotees of Omega delight in its mention.
-Omega wasn’t the watch of choice when the agent started out on his missions to save mankind, however.
-While 007 enthusiasts will pinpoint a pert Ursula Andress emerging from the waves as their overriding memory, watch buffs will have spotted the resilient Rolex Submariner watch on Sean Connery’s wrist in the first Bond film – Dr No. The Scot wore the watch throughout his tenure as the special agent and it gained such association that collectors still refer to it as the James Bond watch.
+Sean Connery James Bond Watches007 enthusiasts will have spotted the Rolex Submariner on Sean Connery’s wrist in the first Bond film – Dr No. The Scot wore the watch throughout his tenure as James Bond and it gained such association that collectors still refer to it as the James Bond watch.
 Released in 1954, it was already becoming a classic and its understated nature meant Bond could rely on it whilst on exercise, allowing him to blend in with a crowd.
-Creator Ian Fleming gave his hero a ‘heavy Rolex Oyster Perpetual on an expanding bracelet’ – a watch Bond put to use as a knuckleduster while punching out a henchman in On Her Majesty’s Secret Service.
+Creator Ian Fleming gave his hero a ‘heavy Rolex Oyster Perpetual on an expanding bracelet’ – a watch Bond put to use as a knuckle duster while punching out a henchman in On Her Majesty’s Secret Service.
 The writer made it quite clear that “a man’s choice of watch said as much about him as his Savile Row suit.”

-Throughout the 70s and 80s, the quartz craze swept throughout the watch industry, threatening to kill off the art of mechanical movements.
-But just like his outfits, Roger Moore’s 007 kept up with the trends, so Seiko – the digital watch innovator, was used.
-Rolex watches appeared in almost a third of the sagas, with nods to Tag Heuer in The Living Daylights, Breitling in Thunderball and Seiko back in Moonraker.
+Roger Moore James Bond WatchesDigital watches were on the rise by the mid to late 1970s, threatening to kill off the art of mechanical movements.
+But just like his outfits, Roger Moore’s 007 kept up with the trends, which is why Seiko was the watch of choice for the Spy Who Loved Me.
+Roger Moore wore the rectangular Seiko 0674 LC in this popular film, which also printed out tiny messages from a fellow spy.
+Rolex watches then appeared in almost a third of the sagas, with nods to Tag Heuer in The Living Daylights, Breitling in Thunderball and Seiko back in Moonraker.

 James Bond's Seiko printing off a message from headquarters